WELL BEING MASSAGE THERAPY, LLC

 Depending on your needs, the massage therapist will massage either the full body (except private areas) or only specific areas that need attention, such as especially tight muscles.

-Mutual respect, courtesy, professionalism, confidentiality and dignity between you and the massage therapist
+Mutual respect, courtesy, professionalism, confidentiality and dignity between you and the massage therapist is practiced and expected.

-Being draped appropriately by a sheet, towel or blanket, with only the area being massaged exposed
+Being draped appropriately by a sheet, towel or blanket, with only the area being massaged exposed.

 A licensed/registered/certified professional massage therapist, working within their scope of practice and in an ethical manner.
 Expect them to be a member of a professional association with a code of ethics.